rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 When a user visits a website, the website can ask the user's browser to add the user to an interest group.

 The browser stores this information locally on the user's device.
-When the user visits a website that participates in the Protected Audience API, that stored information can be analyzed by the Interset group tab.
+When the user visits a website that participates in the Protected Audience API, that stored information can be analyzed by the Interest group tab.

-It will list out interset groups as you perform actions on specific elements, eg: if you click on e-commerce site and clicked/searched for a shoe, it will trigger an action that will add an interset group in your browser
+It will list out interest groups as you perform actions on specific elements, eg: if you click on e-commerce site and clicked/searched for a shoe, it will trigger an action that will add an interest group in your browser

 [Screenshot Interest group]

-The tab shows that list of interset groups along with useful information such as event time, access type, name, owner, and expiration time.
+The tab shows that list of interest groups along with useful information such as event time, access type, name, owner, and expiration time.
 You can also filter based on the similar categories.

 ## Ad Units